-Based on your available room capacity, this presentation can be done for groups from a single class to a full-grade assembly.
+Based on your available room capacity, this presentation can be done for groups from a single class to a moderately-sized assembly.

 Real To Reel (75 min)

-This program is designed to be presented to one classroom at a time.
+This program is designed to be presented to a single class that does not exceed 36 students.

 For more information contact Utah Film Center’s Education Coordinator, Leslie Means, at email@example.com